Professor of Human Development at Erasmus University Rotterdam

-Marinus H. van IJzendoorn holds a Wellcome Trust Visiting Professorship in the Primary Care Unit, and is a member of the Applied Social Science Group.
-He is also a visiting scholar at Sidney Sussex College, and co-PI of the Healthy Start Happy Start RCT led by Paul Ramchandani (Faculty of Education, Cambridge)
+Marinus H. van IJzendoorn is an Honorary Senior Visiting Fellow in the Primary Care Unit, and is a member of the Applied Social Science Group.
+He is also a visiting scholar at Sidney Sussex College, and co-PI of the Healthy Start Happy Start RCT led by Paul Ramchandani (Faculty of Education, Cambridge).
+He is an Emeritus Professor of Child and Family Studies at the University of Leiden in the Netherlands.
+He is also a Professor of Human Development, and one of the co-PIs of Generation R, a large longitudinal cohort study at Erasmus University Rotterdam

 His research interests include: attachment and emotion regulation across the life span and in various cultural and clinical groups; the neurobiology of parenting; correlates and consequences of child abuse and neglect; and family intervention.
 He has applied meta-analytic and IPD approaches to a range of topics in developmental psychology and psychopathology, and is interested in the sociology and history of attachment theory.